Does your business have a set of best practices? How were those best practices developed, i.e. was it through experience...

 The goal of explaining the results is to define the variables between each period and reference groups.
 So, by accumulating the results from many different variables, it is possible for an association to draw a number of conclusions for things like performance.

 It is important that you are careful when drawing conclusions for something like performance.
 This type of result isn’t an indicator of how a position is achieved and what a business is doing to maintain it.
-Though that’s where your analysis comes in which should be included in the finalized market report.
+Though that’s where your analysis comes in which should be included in the finalised market report.

 Reporting on Group Results